harestado/MasterThesis/README.md

 # Master's Thesis
-Repo for my Master's Thesis as UiB/MMIV.
+Repo for my Master's Thesis at UiB/MMIV.
 Machine Learning on fMRI images of patients with schizophrenia.

 ## Contains